Chinchero: Birthplace of the Rainbow

 The color purple is made from maíz morado, or purple corn.
 Since I have been in Peru, I have been enjoying Chicha Morada a sweet Peruvian beverage made from purple corn, cinnamon, clove, lime juice, and fancy versions of this traditional drink add pineapple juice.

-Our host spoke very good English and had a wicked sense of humor while telling us about the dyeing processes.
-Some of the color are fixed by using baby urine.
+Our hostess spoke very good English and had a wicked sense of humor while telling us about the dyeing processes.
+Some of the colors are fixed by using baby urine.

 Below, shades of green are made from Chilq’ua leaves, a weedy bush that grows everywhere in Peru.
 Used primarily to obtain a light green, it can also be combined with mordant cupric sulfate to create a much darker green.

-Red my most favorite color of all, or crimson color, deep red, and orange red, are all made from a parasite that grows on cactus.
-By adding lime juice and the color turns bright orangish red, or by adding alkaline and it turns purplish red.
+Red, my most favorite color of all, or crimson color, deep red, and orange red, are all made from a parasite that grows on cactus.
+By adding lime juice the color turns bright orangish red, or by adding alkaline, it turns purplish red.

-The cochineal is an insect that plays in the cactus leaves, and that an extract of natural red or crimson, which when mixed with acid (such as lemon juice) gives other shades of red is obtained, but the combined with alkaline changes to purple.
+The cochineal is an insect that lives on the cactus leaves, it is white in appearence on the cactus.
+When it is handled or squished into an extract it appears as natural red or crimson.
+If it is mixed with acid (such as lemon juice) it gives other shades of red, and when combined with alkaline it changes to purple.

 The stove where they boil water and create the mixtures for the dyeing process.